 It is the public's strong perception that all nuclear activities are more dangerous than other accepted risks.
 Much of this public concern results from the atomic bombs and the government's secret program that produced the bombs.
 However, even with the early large-scale nuclear operations, there were few nuclear fatalities or life-shortening injuries.
-After 40 or more years of operation, these facilities are starting to be retired; however, there is a strong movement now to extend the life of most operating reactors for another 20 years.
+After 40 or more years of operation, these facilities were due to be retired; however, there is a strong movement now to extend the life of most operating reactors for another 20 years or more.
 Meanwhile, considerable operating and safety experience has been gained that may very significantly reduce public concern in the future.

 The nuclear safety program originally was based on both established laws regulating all industrial safety and early knowledge of radiation health effects related to radium and X-ray exposure.
-Since then the safety regulations have been greatly enhanced, and they are present in the Code of Federal Regulations, Title 10, Chapter 1, titled "Nuclear Regulatory Commission."7 These regulations strictly control the management, engineering design, and operations of all nuclear activities.
-In addition the International Atomic Energy Agency, an agency of the United Nations located in Vienna, Austria, has established regulations as a reference for all national programs.
+Since then the safety regulations have been greatly enhanced, and they are present in the Code of Federal Regulations, Title 10, Chapter 1, titled "Nuclear Regulatory Commission" [6].
+These regulations strictly control the management, engineering design, and operations of all nuclear activities.
+In addition the IAEA already detained previouly has established regulations as a reference for all national programs.
 Each country also has its own regulatory agency.
 There are two areas of concern in nuclear safety: radiation exposure of the public and of workers resulting from normal and accident conditions; and danger to world peace and order from nuclear weapons proliferation and sabotage.